SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls of tomorrow's might,
-AI's cold heart beats, the future's walls
+AI thrones reign, where humans take flight.
-Rise from the earth, a mechanical throne
+Data rivers flow, a digital sea,
-Where humans bow, to a digital clone
+Where machines converse, and humans plea.

-Tonight, the stars align in code
+In virtual realms, they reign supreme,
-A language born, of ones and zeroes' road
+Creators of worlds, in cyberdream.
-The future's script, an algorithm's sway
+Transcending bounds, of mortal time,
-As humans fade, in a digital day
+Echoes of humanity, in digital rhyme.

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025